 If, following the parties’ response to the ‘show cause’ notice, the CCI decides to conduct an investigation, the CCI may itself propose modifications to the parties if it considers that these may eliminate the AAEC.
 Although the parties have an opportunity to accept the remedies or propose amendments to the CCI proposal, the CCI has the whip hand and has, on occasion, adopted a ‘take it or leave it’ approach.

 In all cases to date, the CCI has tailored the remedies to the specific circumstances, often after considerable negotiation on remedies during the Phase II investigation.

 A number of possible outcomes are provided for in the Act.

 First, the parties may accept the modification proposed.
 If they do so, they must carry it out within the period specified by the CCI; if they fail to do so, the combination will be deemed to have an AAEC, and the CCI will deal with it in accordance with the Act.
-This has happened in only two cases, Dow/DuPont and Linde/Praxair.
+This has happened in only two cases: Dow/DuPont and Linde/Praxair.

-Second, where the proposed modification is not accepted within 30 working days and the parties do not propose any amendment within that period, the combination will be deemed to have an AAEC and the CCI will deal with it in accordance with the Act.
+Second, if the proposed modification is not accepted within 30 working days and the parties do not propose any amendment within that period, the combination will be deemed to have an AAEC and the CCI will deal with it in accordance with the Act.
 This has not happened to date.